valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.5.5 =
+* Hotfix - Allow a `0` value to be saved with certain option types.
+Contributors via github @BassemN.

 = 2.5.4 =
 * Hotfix - Support for WordPress 4.2 term splitting.
 * Hotfix - Removed any potential XSS security issues with `add_query_arg` by escaping it.